Pathways out of Homelessness Grant Program Guidelines

 The Pathways out of Homelessness Grant Program (the program) provides funding to support Brisbane residents out of homelessness through new and innovative solutions that provide collaborative, integrated and sustainable pathways.

 The program provides an opportunity for eligible organisations to apply for funding of up to $450,000 total over three years, or funding from $20,000 to $200,000 for one year.

-Applications are now open and will close on 9 December 2019.
+Applications for this grant are closed.
 Applicants will be notified of the outcome of their application in February 2020.

 Learn about the Pathways out of Homelessness Grant Program:

 - Terms and conditions

 According to the Australian Bureau of Statistics, homelessness in Brisbane has increased by 32% between 2011 and 2016, to 5,813 people.
 Homelessness can profoundly affect a person’s mental and physical health, their education and employment opportunities, and their ability to fully participate in society.

 Brisbane City Council (Council) recognises that while the Queensland Government is primarily responsible for the provision of housing through the Queensland Housing Strategy 2017-2027, Brisbane’s homelessness support sector faces significant financial challenges, particularly the sustainability of funding programs over multiple years, which is required to deliver effective pathways out of homelessness.